 March 24th

 It was a brilliant weekend.
 10 boats turned up, most above lock but some below.
 That sunken cruiser on the lock landing caused a few problems, it would be lovely if CRT could pull their finger out and get it removed.
 7 months lying on the bottom is quite long enough, thank you very much!
-Anyway, Friday's boaters game night was a huge success, a fair amount of beer went on that evening!
+Anyway, Friday's boaters game night was a huge success, and a fair amount of beer was drunk on that evening!

 Saturday, the numbers swelled.
 4 live bands kept us entertained to almost midnight.
 The Pie, Peas, Gravy and Mint sauce arrived mid-evening, supplied by Mrs B's catering company, stopping the music for a short while, Shirley, and I was kept busy dishing them out.
 This, we hope, could once more become an annual event, it was pre Covid, six years ago, when the last Pie and Pea took place.
 Everyone at the 'DO' agreed we should do it more often.